 Macro variables can be used to add information that is obtained when a program or task is run, such as the name and version number of the application.
 You can reference these items within code, titles, or footnotes by preceding them with "&".
+When you use a macro variable, you must enclose the text in double quotation marks.
+The SAS macro facility resolves the macro variable only if the text is in double quotation marks.

-For example, you can use macros in a footnote like the following:
+For example, you can use macro variables in a FOOTNOTE statement:

-Generated with &\CLIENTAPP &\CLIENTAPPVERSION
+footnote "Generated with & CLIENTAPP & CLIENTVERSION";